 When is the best time to visit the lavender fields in France?

 You’ll have to time your trip right if you want to experience these fields at their best.
 You can visit any time between the end of June and mid-August.
 However, every year might be a little different.
 The fields can bloom earlier or later, so I’d recommend you visit around mid-July to guarantee that you can shoot those iconic lavender fields photos.

 If you are looking for the most beautiful places to visit in France , you have to visit the Verdon Canyon/ Gorge.
 Verdon Gorge is a French natural wonder – a spectacular 21-kilometre-long river strip that Mother Nature carved in rocky limestone.

 It is one of the deepest canyons in Europe, and its deepest place is 700 metres.
 The narrowest point of the Verdon Gorge is 6 metres, and the widest 100 metres.
 All this means that this place has been attracting climbers, photographers, hikers and canoeists for years.
 You can’t miss it while visiting France!

 France road trip ideas- how to get to Verdon Gorge

 The canyon is best explored by car or motorhome- perfect for a French road trip!
 Anyway, you can’t reach it in any other way.
 There are no trains or direct buses, and the canyon itself extends over a very large area.

-The fastest way to get there is driving from Nice on the A8 towards Marseille.
+The fastest way to get there is driving from Nice on the A8 towards Marseille (if you want to do it really fast, drive a Ferrari from Nice!).
 Then, exit at Sainte-Maxime and Saint-Tropez after Frejus and driving north along routes D1555, D54 and D955 to Comps-sur-Artuba.

 Why should I add Verdon Gorge to my French road trip itinerary?